Policy and Procedure

 - at the reconvened meeting state clearly the decision that has been taken and reasons for the decision

-- The decision reached by the DVC&P will be one of the following and will be confirmed in a letter to the member of staff:
+- The decision reached by the Dean of Faculty will be one of the following and will be confirmed in a letter to the member of staff:

 - To accept the recommendation of the HoD that the individual should not be confirmed in post and that their employment should be terminated